google/koladata/docs/fundamentals.md

 kd.item(1).reshape_as(kd.slice([[[8]]]))  # [[[1]]]
 ```

-Lists, similar to python, represent "lists" (not slices!) of items:
+Lists, similar to python, represent "lists" (not DataSlices!) of items:

 ```py
 # Create lists